 BBC: Let’s go there – Tokyo Olympics trailer

 The in-house teams British TV channels – be it BBC or Channel 4 have been churning out good creative work consistently.
-I am not alone in saying this:

 The latest from the team is a trailer for the upcoming Tokyo Olympics.
 The spot is a visual treat as it takes the viewer into an immersive trip of the city.
 A single take does a walk through of sort of aspects closely associated with Japan and Tokyo.
 What makes the film even more interesting is the likely repeat value – as you look for elements that you enjoyed or missed the last time around.